ni/semi-test-library-dotnet/docs/index.md

 To add or upgrade to the latest NationalInstruments.SemiconductorTestLibrary NuGet package for an existing test program, download the latest NuGet package file from [GitHub Releases page](https://github.com/ni/semi-test-library-dotnet/releases), Refer to [Adding Nuget Packages](UserGuide/NuGetPackageManagementForSTSProjects.md#adding-nuget-packages) or [Upgrading NuGet Packages](UserGuide/NuGetPackageManagementForSTSProjects.md#upgrading-nuget-packages) for more details.

-Refer to the [User Guide](UserGuide/Overview.md) for more information.
+Refer to the [Overview](UserGuide/Overview.md) for more information.

 **Related Information:**